SAS Institute. The Power to Know

 FILTER= Data Set Option

-Uses the filters that are defined in an information map to specify criteria in a query for subsetting a result set
+Uses the filters that are defined in an information map to specify criteria for subsetting a result set

 Valid in: DATA Step